 Art.
 We take art seriously at Monticello, with students broadening their skill set every year.
 They learn about the great artists and artistic movements of history, imitate their works, develop their own styles, and participate in art shows.

 Physical Education and Sports.
 At Monticello we appreciate the relationship of physical fitness, wellbeing, and academic success.
-Students take PE or health every semester and have the opportunity to participate in a plethora of extra-curricular activities, including soccer, volleyball (state champions), basketball, cross-country, and track and field.
+Students take PE or health every semester and have the opportunity to participate in a plethora of extra-curricular activities, including soccer, volleyball (state champions), basketball (state champions), cross-country, and track and field.

 Character and Citizenship.
 A part of our mission is fostering traditional American values of hard work and strong moral character.
 In every grade level our scholars study American history in depth, learn to value liberty, and respect the duties of citizenship.
 While recognizing the variety of individual needs, we hold all students to high standards of conduct.

 Monticello Academy is named after Thomas Jefferson’s estate in Virginia.
 He named the place “Monticello,” which in Italian means “little mountain,” but the term Monticello (pronounced mon-ti-chell-o) has become symbolic of much more than a place.
 Jefferson’s Monticello was designated a World Heritage Site by UNESCO and, for us, represents Jefferson’s best ideals–his thirst for knowledge, his pursuit of artistic and scientific achievement, and his desire that education and its benefits should spread broadly through society.

 In our curriculum, students pursue an in-depth study of American history every year, which includes a study of slavery and its horrendous toll.
 A full accounting of the meaning of Monticello must surely include the fact that it was a plantation.
 It is a tragic irony that while Jefferson’s eloquent defense of liberty changed history, starting in motion a wave of movements toward democracy and freedom around the world, he also maintained slavery at Monticello throughout his life.
 At Monticello Academy, as a liberal arts school dedicated to critical thinking and wrestling with difficult ideas, we don’t shy away from these facts.
 Nevertheless, the legacy of Monticello that we honor at our school is rooted in the best of Jefferson’s ambitions.